turbot/steampipe-plugin-guardrails/docs/tables/guardrails_resource_type.md

 # Table: guardrails_resource_type

-List all the cloud resource types known to Turbot.
+List all the cloud resource types known to Turbot Guardrails.

 ## Examples